huggingface/dataset-viewer/docs/source/duckdb_cli_select.md

 ## Get statistics

 The `SUMMARIZE` command can be used to get various aggregates over a query (min, max, approx_unique, avg, std, q25, q50, q75, count).
-It returns these along with the column name, column type, and the percentage of NULL values.
+It returns these statistics along with the column name, column type, and the percentage of NULL values.

 ```bash
 SUMMARIZE SELECT latitude, longitude FROM 'hf://datasets/jamescalam/world-cities-geo@~parquet/default/train/0000.parquet';